Real Estate Lingo Decoded

 Shore Road Allowance: (SRA); the area of land determined by measuring 66′ from the high water mark, following the contour of the land.
 These shore road allowances were established in the 1800’s to create access to and from the water for commercial uses such as fishing and logging and public passage.

-Survey: a property diagram that indicates legal boundaries, easements, encroachments, rights of way, improvement locations, etc. Surveys are conducted by licensed surveyors and are normally required by the lender in order to confirm that the property boundaries and features such as buildings, and easements are correctly described in the legal description of the property.
+Survey: a property diagram that indicates legal boundaries, easements, encroachments, rights of way, improvement locations, etc. Surveys are conducted by licensed surveyors and are normally required by the lender in order to confirm that the property boundaries are correctly described.

 Tarion: formerly known as the Ontario New Home Warranty Program, was created by the Government of Ontario in 1976 to administer the Ontario new Home Warranties Plan Act.
 Its primary purpose is to protect consumers of new homes by ensuring that builders abide the provincial legislation.